Casino Streamers playing slots on Twitch & YouTube

 The UKGC is renowned as one of the world's most stringent and respected national gambling watchdogs who work tirelessly to protect their players from bad operators.
 As such, the watchdog recently demanded talks with Twitch following the discovery by the industry news website Eurogamer of two unlicensed casinos advertised and streamed by numerous Twitch channels.

 Although the UKGC didn't directly give any details of the incident in question, a spokesperson from the Commission said;

 "We do not talk about individual cases, but I can explain our approach to unlicensed sites.
-When illegal gambling websites are brought to our attention, we take a number of proportionate steps to protect consumers in Britain.
-This will initially involve an assessment of whether the site is actually used by consumers in Britain and then may include engagement with the site owners and ultimately working closely with advertising and payment providers to cut off sources of customers and access to funds.
+When illegal gambling websites are brought to our attention, we take several proportionate steps to protect consumers in Britain.
+This will initially involve an assessment of whether the site is used by consumers in Britain and then may include engagement with the site owners and ultimately working closely with advertising and payment providers to cut off sources of customers and access to funds.
 We are working with Twitch to prevent unlicensed sites from being advertised on their platform."

 Keeping every national regulator happy is no easy feat for Twitch.
 Regardless, they must stay vigilant as their Terms of Service prohibit the use of their platform "for any illegal purpose, or in violation of any local, state, national, or international law or regulation."

 The Ugly Casino Streamers

 The "ugly casino streamers" are those who systematically abuse the platform for monetary gain and to the detriment of other channels on the Slots section of Twitch.

 Unfortunately, the category has been rife with suspicious channels and unscrupulous operators for some time, and it hasn't gone unnoticed.

 Examples of view bots don't exactly take a forensic investigation to uncover, as rarely are they used subtly.

 A quote from a piece on suspicious Twitch slots channels by gaming website Kotaku on 17th October 2018 sums things up nicely;